FreeTubeApp/FreeTube-Docs/community/matrix.md

 - Do not ask for anyone's personal information.
 This is a privacy focused community and we should respect each other's privacy.
 - Please act appropriately.
 We'd rather not write out a large list of do's and don'ts.
 You should know what that includes.
 If another user asks you to stop doing something, you should stop.
 - If you are ever unsure of something, feel free to PM one of the members of the team.
+- Do not ask for when something will be implemented.